pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 * Value 43 as defined for DS type by [@RFC4034, section 5],
 * The whole range reserved by this document in (#iana).

+The term "New Parent-Side Types" refers to set of RR types which contains exactly:

+* The whole range reserved by this document in (#iana).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

 # Summary

 A RR type range reservation in [#iana] is now open for allocation of future Parent-Side Types, but none such types are allocated by this document.

-Special processing for DS record type related to its inclusion in DNS messages, zone files, DNSSEC signing, etc. is extended to all Parent-Side Types.
+Special processing for DS record type related to its inclusion in zone files, DNSSEC signing, DNSSEC validation, DNS resolution algorithm etc. is extended to all Parent-Side Types.
+The only exception are:
-The only exception are rules which pertain to content of DS resource records, which are not applicable to other Parent-Side Types.
+  * Rules which pertain to content of DS resource records, which are not applicable to other Parent-Side Types.
+  * Parent-Side Types other than DS are not automatically included in delegation responses.
+Other specifications might specify special handling these new types, e.g. new types which create a delegation point without using a NS record.

 In short, authoritative servers serve the types from the parent side of a delegation and resolvers know to ask the parent side of a delegation.